cosmos/ibc-go/docs/app-modules/interchain-accounts/overview.md

 ## SDK Security Model

-SDK modules on a chain are currently assumed to be trustworthy.
-There are no checks in place to prevent an untrustworthy module from accessing the bank keeper.
+SDK modules on a chain are assumed to be trustworthy.
+For example, there are no checks to prevent an untrustworthy module from accessing the bank keeper.

 The implementation of ICS27 on ibc-go uses this assumption in its security considerations.
 The implementation assumes the authentication module will not try to open channels on owner addresses it does not control.

 The implementation assumes other IBC application modules will not bind to ports within the ICS27 namespace.